flaport/home/.first_install/readme.md

 ## Post Installation
 The first thing to do after booting up into the root account is to make a new user and install the necessary packages:

-* Create a new user: `useradd -m flaport`
+* Create a new user: `useradd -m flaport`.
+The `-m` flag makes sure a home directory is created.
+If you are *reinstalling* the root partition, you should leave this out.
 * Create a password for the new user: `passwd flaport`
 * Add `flaport` to the sudoers:
     * edit the sudoers file `visudo`
     * add the line `flaport ALL=(ALL) ALL`
-* Optional: hide GRUB during boot (for single OS installations):
+* **Optional**: hide GRUB during boot (for single OS installations):
     * Update `/etc/default/grub` by adding (uncommenting) the following two lines:
         * `GRUB_TIMEOUT=0`
         * `GRUB_HIDDEN_TIMEOUT=0`